vuonghy2442/lonelybot/docs/macro_parking.md

   sweep would immediately undo a park, the park branch is not emitted.

 **Deviates**
-1. *Channel priority is inverted.* `macro_transitions_core` fires stack-direct → tableau-direct → prefix-raise → stack-BFS → dig →
-   borrow → tableau-BFS: the stack side outranks the parking side.
-The oracle does the opposite (`canon_tableau` is clustered before `canon_stack`).
+1. *Channel priority is inverted.* Within a commitment's emission group, `macro_transitions_core` fires stack-direct, tableau-direct, prefix-raise, dig, borrow, then the shared-BFS results (stack-bfs, tableau-bfs): the stack side outranks the parking side at the fixed channels, and the first-wins fold keeps its representative.
+The oracle's clustering considers tableau samples first (`canon_tableau` before `canon_stack` in `enumerate_transitions`; within each sample set, the DFS order is enumeration order).
 Both branches are explored (the sanctioned two), so this is an *order* deviation — but order is what moved seed 18 draw-1 from 96,326 nodes (draw-first) to 84 (reveal-first).
 2. *The branching budget is on the wrong axis.* The per-kind fold branches on the destination (a non-fork by P.2) and collapses the scar (the fork) via first-channel-wins: of the two borrow parents